RomanBoegli/godbbench/README.md

 `{{call .RandString 1 9}}`| Returns a random string with a length between 1 and 9 characters.
 `{{call .RandDate}}`|Returns a random date as string (yyyy-MM-dd) between `1970-01-01` and `2023-01-01`.

-In order to run the synthetic CRUD benchmarks with a multiplicity of 1'000 against the running PostgreSQL Docker instance, execute the following statement.
+In order to run the synthetic CRUD benchmarks with an iteration count of 1'000 against the running PostgreSQL Docker instance, execute the following statement.

 ````console
 go run godbbench.go postgres --host 127.0.0.1 --port 5432 --user postgres --pass password --iter 1000